 Settler’s prides itself on being the best family-friendly spot in town.
 Their huge playground facilities are a hit with kids of all ages.
 This, and the daily specials keep locals coming back again and again.
 Every day provides a new opportunity – think Wednesday curry nights and T-Bone Tuesday.
 The meals never fail to satisfy.

-The sense of community shines at this cosy, local hangout.
+The sense of community shines at this cozy, local hangout.

 Stop at Bar Florian for an experience packed with classy ambience set to the beat of chilled tunes.
 It’s the only venue with a Small Bar license in the region, meaning it’s strictly limited to patrons 18 years and over.
 Which means that the late afternoon and evening provide an uninterrupted adult oasis.
 Take a seat and enjoy the art of cocktail-making.